novojuice/AO-Tips/README.md

 # Some Tips for the AO Simulation

+## Scheduling New Routes

+### Selecting City Pairs
+When scheduling a new route, a list of airports from external sources, such as the Wikipedia page [here](https://en.wikipedia.org/wiki/List_of_busiest_airports_by_passenger_traffic) and [here](https://en.wikipedia.org/wiki/Category:Lists_of_busiest_airports), can be helpful as a starting point.
+However, always verify the sector demand in-game, as the simulation does not reflect reality perfectly.
+Note that the game marks some international airports as domestic.
+Some sectors may have a surprisingly high demand, so look out for them and capitalise on them.
+(Look at ORD-BOS for a taste of what you might be able to find!)

+### Creating Flight Schedules
+Avoid over-complicating flight routes.
+It is much easier to create and maintain schedules with 2-3 destinations.
+More complex schedules make modifying flights more challenging and are generally unnecessary unless the flights are cargo-only.
+This strategy promotes logical route development by encouraging the establishment of hubs in high-demand areas, where flights to and from these hubs are typically in higher demand.
+As the size of your fleet grows, you may also find it convenient to name your aircraft according to the routes they operate.

+### Considering Route Distance
+Be mindful of the distance of your routes.
+Although shorter routes yield more expensive tickets per kilometer, frequent short flights reduce the total flying time an aircraft can achieve due to increased layover times.
+Balancing between flight distance and frequency is key to optimizing operational efficiency.

 ## Struggling to Turn a Profit?

+### Hire Managers
+Although the game allows players to operate without hiring any managers, they are crucial to your operations.
+Always hire every type of manager available at **STAFFING > MANAGERS**.
+The cost of hiring them is minuscule compared to the amount of critical information you would miss out on without their insights.

 ### Check Profitability in City Pairs
 Check profitability in the **CITY PAIR DATA** for each city pair.
 Using **HISTORICAL DATA**, select the last quarter (e.g., 2025q2) and the city pair of interest.